You want smart political talk without the meltdowns?

 What difference at this point does it make?

-One of the things that we better start paying very close attention to is the are the tactics that are used to intimidate not just individuals, but really an entire political movement.
+All right, news roundup information overload hour 800-941 Sean, if you want to be a part of the program, one of the things that we better start paying very close attention to is the tactics that are used to intimidate not just individuals, but really an entire political movement.

-Pre-dawn raid, guns drawn, uh no knock, uh, boom in your house, early in the morning, guns in your face, guns in your your wife's face.
+Pre-dawn raid, guns drawn, no knock, boom in your house, early in the morning, guns in your face, guns in your wife's face.

 That's what they did to Paul Manafort.